What do the children do during the gatherings?

 What is the Liturgical (Church) Calendar?

 Beginning with Advent and ending with the Reign of Christ (Christ the King), the liturgical year reminds us as the church what kind of community we are meant to be.
 In this light, we do not do modern teaching series or themes in contrast to the Church calendar.
 We believe that the intentional pace and rhythm found in the Liturgical Calendar leads us into a deeper understanding of The Way of Jesus with His narrative and plan of the Gospel.
 See our Resource Page for the actual illustration of the calendar.

-Why do some people cross themselves during worship?
+Why do some people cross themselves or bow during worship?